Felix Auto Mural

-As the only Spanish language theater from 1948-1980 in the Central Valley, the Azteca theater became a cinema treasure & refugee for the predominantly immigrant Mexican American community in the region.
+As the only Spanish language theater from 1948-1980 in the Central Valley, the Azteca theater became a cinema treasure and refuge for the predominantly immigrant Mexican American community in the region.

-The Azteca opened its doors on November 30, 1948 & some of Mexico’s biggest names from the Golden Age of Cinema called the Azteca home.
-Maria Felix, Agustin Lara, Pedro Armendariz, Antonio Aguilar & Pedro Infante were among those who graced the stage at the Azteca.
+The Azteca opened its doors on November 30, 1948 and some of Mexico’s biggest names from the Golden Age of Cinema called the Azteca home.
+Maria Felix, Agustin Lara, Pedro Armendariz, Antonio Aguilar and Pedro Infante were among those who graced the stage at the Azteca.

 The Azteca also served as a cultural center for the Latinx community.
-The Azteca hosted rallies for Cesar Chavez & on March 24, 1966 over a thousand people came to the Azteca to hear Cesar Chavez speak during his famous 340 -mile march from Delano to Sacramento.
+The Azteca hosted a rally for Cesar Chavez on March 24, 1966 and over a thousand people came to the to hear him speak during his famous 340-mile march from Delano to Sacramento.

-Arturo Tirado, owner at the time & unofficial “mayor of West Fresno” utilized his relationships with city officials to ensure Chavez & his marchers were protected & welcomed when they arrived in Fresno.
+Arturo Tirado, owner of the Azteca at the time and unofficial “mayor of West Fresno”, utilized his relationships with city officials to ensure Chavez and his marchers were protected and welcomed when they arrived in Fresno.

-Tirado ran the Azteca until the mid-1980s, in its later years it held many charitable food drives & even provided valuable legal citizenship information.
-Although much of the original elements of the theater are gone, the building still stands as a reminder of the rich history Fresno, specifically Chinatown holds.
+Tirado operated the Azteca until the mid-1980’s and played host to many charitable food drives and even provided valuable legal citizenship information.
+Although much of the original elements of the theater are gone, the building still stands as a reminder of the rich history

 838 F St